lab11/signpost/README.md

 <img src="https://raw.githubusercontent.com/lab11/signpost/master/media/signpost_close_up_662x1000.jpg" align="left" width="31%" />

-The Signpost project is a modular city-scale sensing platform that is installed on existing signposts, harvests energy to power itself, and provides eight slots for diverse sensing modules that support a range of applications.
-This significantly reduces the barrier for city-scale sensing by not requiring a connection to AC mains power, providing shared resources (power, communication, storage, and computation) for sensing modules, and supporting a programming environment for building inter-signpost and inter-module applications.
+The Signpost project is a modular city-scale sensing platform that is installed on existing signposts, harvests energy to power itself, and provides six slots for general sensing modules that support a range of applications.
+This significantly reduces the barrier for city-scale sensing by not requiring a connection to AC mains power, providing shared resources (power, communication, location, time, storage, and computation) for sensing modules, and supporting a programming environment for building inter-signpost and inter-module applications.

 The project is driven by several core applications, but also strives to be